julianbuettner/ext-elasticsearch-operator/README.md

 ## Notes and considerations
 ### Resources
-In idle, the operator uses around 2MiB to 3MiB and between 0 and 1 mCPU (1/1000 of one core).
+In idle, the operator uses around 2MiB to 3MiB and between 0 and 1 mCores (milli core).

-On load (values per second rather than per minute) these values are expected to go up.
+On load (values per second rather than per minute) these values are expected to go up slighly.

 ### Performance
 Currently, all operations are performed sequentially.